vegeta897/make-your-mark/README.md

   - Monsters to attack?
 - All items are hidden in containers (chests, bags, presents, buried)
   - Player attacks/uses containers to lower their health until opened
+    - Quality of items within based on health of container
+    - Make it juicy!
     - Health stored on firebase as time of last hit and health at last hit (current health calculated client-side)
     - Opened containers store on firebase as time opened, will respawn eventually
-      - Or, all container states reset with a new seed (for position, content) every day?
+      - Or, all objects reset with a new seed every day?
   - Dropped items have time dropped stored, will decay eventually
-    - No more need for removed items list!